 If you change your mind, the ICD can be turned back on.

 Some ICDs are combined with a pacemaker.
 You can turn off the ICD without turning off the pacemaker.
 Your doctor can explain how your pacemaker might affect you at the end of your life.

-You make the decision about whether or not you want to turn off your ICD.
-It can be a tough decision to make, but you don't have to make it alone.
-Look to your family, your doctor, your spiritual adviser, and your friends for help and support.
+Many things can help you decide to leave on or turn off your ICD.
+It can be a tough decision.
+But it is yours to make.
+You don't have to do it alone.
+Look to your family, your doctor, your spiritual advisor, and your friends for help and support.